gabrielhoppus/gabrielhoppus/README.md

 - 👋 My name is Luiz Gabriel, but you can call me Gabe

-- 🌱 I’m currently studying to be a full-stack developer at Driven Education
+- 🌱 I’m currently looking for opportunities

 - ⚡ Pronouns: he/him/his